 That’s what this post is about!
 Even if you’re not a web designer, the least you can do is understand what WordPress offers, and run with it! 🙂

 What is WordPress?

 WordPress is an online, open source website creation tool written in PHP.
 But in non-geek speak, it’s probably the easiest and most powerful blogging and website content management system (or CMS) in existence today.

 The one major difference between WordPress.com and WordPress.org is who’s actually hosting your website.
 With WordPress.org, YOU host your own blog or website.
-WordPress.org is where you’ll find the free WordPress software that you can download and install on your own web server.
+WordPress.com is the free hosting service that WordPress offers.

 Having a website/blog includes buying stuff like domain names, web hosting, etc, but if you want to avoid those costs while you’re getting the hang of the whole thing, then just go for WordPress.Com, as with it you’ll have everything you need.

 WordPress.Org is a bit trickier, because first, like I said above, you have to purchase a domain name, that is, your www.yourcompany.com and then buy a hosting plan from a recommended hosting company, and then install WordPress on that platform.
 As a total newbie, it’s a steep learning curve, but once you get it, you get it.